mwinb/VaporTs/README.md

 ## VaporApp

-The VaporApp class is responsible for binding all routes, methods, and middleware to an express application.
+The VaporApp class is responsible for binding all routes, methods, and middleware to an express like application.

 ### Parameters: